IceSandwich/IceToolbag/README.md

 Like its name, this toolbag should contain lots of things but not now.

 This addon is made for personal use.
 I'm glad if it can help you.
+Contributions are welcomed.

 ## Notice :bell:

 **Support for Blender 3.0 already, have fun.**

 **This addon is still in develop.
 Some feature may not work properly.
-Current version: 0.0.3 alpha**
+Current version: 0.0.5 alpha**

 ## Features :flags: